-Education: Dr. Seltzer earned his BS degree in Molecular Biophysics and Biochemistry from Yale University and his medical degree from the Milton J. Hershey Medical School of The Pennsylvania State University.
+Dr. Seltzer earned his BS degree in Molecular Biophysics and Biochemistry from Yale University and his medical degree from the Milton J. Hershey Medical School of the Pennsylvania State University.
 He completed his internship in Internal Medicine at Lankenau Hospital in Philadelphia, Pennsylvania.
-Dr. Seltzer then received his ophthalmology training at The Mount Sinai Medical Center in New York, New York.
+Dr. Seltzer then received his ophthalmology training at the Mount Sinai Medical Center in New York, New York.

-Specialties: Dr. Seltzer specializes in small-incision cataract surgery and has performed over 50,000 intraocular cataract and laser surgeries.
-He also specializes in the use of ReSTOR and Toric lenses to reduce or eliminate the need for glasses after cataract surgery.
-Dr. Seltzer, a truly innovative ophthalmologist, has brought bladeless laser cataract surgery to the Pee Dee with the LenSx Laser.
-Dr. Seltzer also specializes in the treatment of evaporative dry eye with the LipiFlow procedure.
+Dr. Seltzer specializes in small-incision and bladeless femto laser cataract surgery and has performed over 50,000 intraocular cataract and laser surgeries.
+He also specializes in the use of premium multifocal and multifocal/astigmatism Extended Depth of Focus lens implants to reduce or eliminate the need for glasses after cataract surgery.
+Dr. Seltzer, a truly innovative ophthalmologist, has brought bladeless femto laser cataract surgery to the region with the LenSx femto laser.